WhatsApp Web 2020 (Danger Revealed) Someone is spying on you!

 Is someone secretly reading your messages on WhatsApp web?

 This is very easy to do.
 I want to show you two ways to find out.

-First, each time you have unread text messages, WhatsApp makes them with the count of the number of messages on a green dot.
+First, each time you have unread text messages, WhatsApp marks them with the count of the number of messages on a green dot.

 Those green signs give you the number of unread messages from individuals or groups.
 If you notice a contact or group pushed up to the top of the list without those green dots, note that someone has read the messages.

 Another method is to check from your Whatsapp menu if there is any active connection that’s not yours.
 Note that Whatsapp web cannot work on more than one browser or browser tab simultaneously.
 If you are connected on computer A, by the time you connect on Computer B, you will be disconnected from Computer A.

 So if you check your menu and find out there is an unknown connection, take steps to stop it.
 Here is what this may look like: